Confident Sinkhorn Allocation for Pseudo-Labeling: Confident Sinkhorn Allocation (CSA)

 \subsection{IPM PAC-Bayes Bound for Ensemble Models}

 In pseudo-labeling mechanisms, we first train a classifier on the labeled data, then use it to make predictions on the unlabelled for assigning pseudo-labels.
+Most of the existing research in PL implicitly assumes the strong generalization that the model performance on the labeled (train set) and unlabeled (test set) are similar.
+However, this generalization assumption is not always true.
 Thus, it is important to guarantee the performance of the above process.

 Our setting considers ensembling using multiple classifiers.
 We derive a PAC-Bayes bound to study the generalization ability of the proposed algorithm.
-Existing PAC-Bayes bounds for ensemble models has considered the Kullback-Leibler (KL) divergence \cite{masegosa2020second} which becomes vacuous when using a finite number of models due to the absolute continuity requirement, which is rather concerning given our setting described above.
+Existing PAC-Bayes bounds for ensemble models has considered the Kullback-Leibler (KL) divergence \citep{masegosa2020second} which becomes vacuous when using a finite number of models due to the absolute continuity requirement, which is rather concerning given our setting described above.
 Therefore, we complement and improve the existing result by developing the \textit{first} PAC-Bayes result using Integral Probability Metrics (IPMs) \cite{muller1997integral} for ensemble models by utilizing a recent IPM PAC-Bayes result \cite{amit2022integral}.

 Let $\Theta$ denote the set of all models and $\mathscr{P}(\Theta)$ be the distributions over $\Theta$.
 The IPM, for a function class $\mathcal{F}$ mapping from $\Theta \to \mathbb{R}$ is $\gamma_{\mathcal{F}}(p,q) = \sup_{f \in \mathcal{F}} \card{\E_{p}[f] - \E_{q}[f]}$ for $p,q \in \mathscr{P}(\Theta)$.
 Let $\xi \in \mathscr{P}(\Theta)$ then we define the \textit{major voting} (MV) classifier as